arp242/goon/README.md

-go-on runs Go on another machine, such as a QEMU VM or cloud instance; this is useful for running tests or builds on different systems and architectures.
+goon (as in, "go on [machine]") runs Go on another machine such as a QEMU VM or cloud instance; this is useful for running tests or builds on different systems and architectures.

 This requires zsh and ssh on the host machine, and qemu if you want to use qemu VMs.
 On guests it requires starting a SSH server and `go`.
 I only tested the